-Consumers sometimes set their devices down and explore the world; when they do that, you want to make a connection.
-Print and out-of-home campaigns, such as billboards, public transportation advertisements, or paper flyers, might seem old-fashioned.
-However, they are still effective, and they can meet people at many different phases in their consumer journey.
+Consumers sometimes set their devices down and explore the world; when they do that, they want to connect.
+Print and out-of-home campaigns might seem old-fashioned, such as billboards, public transportation advertisements, or paper flyers.

 Don’t expect to duplicate the information they can access on a blog post.
 Each touchpoint serves a unique purpose, after all.
 Think of these conventional advertising consumer touchpoints as nudges or reminders that your brand exists, it’s relevant, and it can make their lives better.

 We’ve reviewed a few ways you can facilitate connections with consumers.
 Admittedly, our customer touchpoint examples are mostly digital because most of today’s customer journeys take place online.

 Pay attention to the ways you encounter other companies and the assets that make these moments engaging to you.
 Ask yourself if they compel you to move forward with these brands in the customer journey.
 You know you’ve just found a successful touchpoint when the answer is yes.

 Product catalogs or brochures are a great way to showcase your products or services via online soft copies or hard copies.
 Images and descriptions of products help customers get all the information needed to purchase.

 Many websites let customers post product reviews; they can rate the product and post specific information or comments about aspects.
 It’s important to remember your potential customers are referring to these reviews and evaluating their purchase decisions.